wildart/LMCLUS.jl/docs/source/lmclus.rst

 Linear Manifold CLUStering
 ==========================

-LMCLUS is a linear manifold clustering algorithm which models cluster as follows:
+LMCLUS is a linear manifold clustering algorithm which defines cluster through the following model:

 .. math::